kezoponk/bytesorter/README.md

 # Bytesorter
-Sort a byte if selection in highest-lowest value, tested on both python & java<br>
+Sort a byte if selection in highest-lowest value, tested on both python & java
-If you don't know why this is neccessary, you're probably not familiar with binary

 ## Setup
 ```